Sweeping the oceans - terrane accretion

 North American Cordillera and

-This map from the USGS web site http://pubs.usgs.gov/gip/dynamic/Pangaea.html , shows general types of terranes, some of the larger terranes, and the amount of material added to the North American continent through this terrane accretion.
+This map from the USGS web site http://pubs.usgs.gov/gip/dynamic/Pangaea.html , shows general types of terranes, some of the larger terranes, and the amount of material added to the North American continent through a long hisory of terrane accretion.

-Note that Alaska is basically a terrane assemblage.
+Note that Alaska is mostly a terrane assemblage.
 In this view North America appears to have grown substantially in size by terrane accretion, but there is the question of the underlying lithosphere and the extent of thin-skinned tectonics.
+To what degree are terranes detached from their original underlying lithosphere and emplaced above 'other' lithosphere.

 USGS site with